-The Friends of NACD Program enables individuals to support the nation’s nearly 3,000 conservation districts through cash donations to NACD.
-As Friends of NACD, individuals contribute at four donation levels (between $35 to $1500), with each level entitling members to specific benefits.
+Friends of NACD are individuals who support the nation’s nearly 3,000 conservation districts through cash donations to NACD.
+Individuals contribute at four donation levels (between $35 to $1500), with each level entitling members to specific benefits.

 Included as a benefit to Friends of NACD is the opportunity to support individual conservation districts through the Friends of NACD Grant Program.
-As of Fiscal Year 2020, donations through Friends of NACD will support up to four grants of up to $2,500 each.
-In February 2020, the first four Friends of NACD District Grants were awarded at NACD’s 2020 Annual Meeting in Las Vegas, Nevada.
+Since Fiscal Year 2020, Friends of NACD have awarded $20,000 in grant funding to eight districts across the country.

 2020 Friends of NACD District Grants Recipients

 Butte Soil and Water Conservation District

 Butte Soil and Water Conservation District (BSWCD) installed a locally accessible recycling bin for agricultural chemical containers.
 Local farmers, ranchers, homeowners and businesses may now dispose their plastic pesticide, herbicide and other chemical containers in this bin for proper handling and recycling.
 This service had not previously been available.
 The project has helped spread the district’s conservation message and opens the door for more outreach on water quality issues.